4V7A3979_1980x1297

 ¼ cup/55g hot water (or enough for a kneadable dough)

-to make the chapati dough
+prepare the dough

-2. Pour in the ghee and hot water and stir with a spoon, slowly bringing the dry ingredients into the wet, until mostly combined.
+2. Pour in the ghee and hot water and stir with a spoon, slowly bringing the dry ingredients into the wet until mostly combined.

 to cook

-5. Preheat a skillet or non-stick pan (tava) over medium heat.
-Once hot (it is important that it is hot), cook the chapati until bubbles start to appear, about 1 minute.
+1. Preheat a skillet or non-stick pan (tava) over medium heat.
+Once hot (it is important that it is hot), cook the chapati until bubbles appear, about 1 minute.
 Flip and cook until brown spots appear underneath, about 30 seconds.
 It should start puffing like a balloon, which could be helped by pressing gently on the forming bubble with a cloth and thus expanding it over the entire surface of the chapati.

-When made on a regular basis, becoming familiar with the process – chapatis become quick, easy and enjoyable to make.
-Serve with a simple dal or Green Bean Palya.
+When made regularly, and after becoming familiar with the process, chapatis become quick, easy, and enjoyable to make.

-Goodness shared by Stacey
+Goodness shared from Stacey